Activities, Meetings, Business

 Suggestions and requests from Library cardholders for specific materials and formats are actively encouraged.
 Materials are evaluated using criteria including, but not limited to: public demand and/or interest; timeliness and/or significance of the subject; quality of writing, design, illustration or production; support of the Library’s Strategic Plan; suitability of format for Library use; attention from professional critics and reviews; cost; space considerations; and contribution to a balanced collection.
 Donated materials are accepted according to the Donations Guidelines.

 Computer and Internet Use Policy

 All Bedford Public Library computer systems are filtered to protect against access to obscenity, child pornography, and sexually explicit graphical materials as required by the Children’s Internet Protection Act of 2001.
-Filtering software is not 100 percent effective; parents and individuals must assume responsibility for Internet use.
-The Library does not act “in loco parentis”; therefore a parent or a legal guardian is responsible for their child’s use of the Internet.
+Filtering software is not 100 percent effective; parents and or guardians must assume responsibility for a minor's Internet use.
+The Library does not act “in loco parentis”; therefore, a parent or a guardian is responsible for their child’s use of the Internet.
 Some programs or applications may be blocked by our computer equipment and are not available.

 - Illegal use that violates state or federal law.

 - Harassment or violation of the privacy of others.

 - Violation of federal, state, or local obscenity laws, including the viewing or printing of sexually explicit materials.

 - Attempts to abuse, modify, or harm computer equipment.

 - Minors, less than 18, may not use Library computers for any type of interactive communication.